• Menu

 Things to do in Chichen Itza

-If you are heading to Chiapas State we can recommend visiting Palenque Mayan Ruins.
+If you are heading to Chiapas State, we recommend visiting Palenque Mayan Ruins.

-If you are heading into Guatemala why not visit Tikal National Park with its Mayan Ruins?
+If you are heading into Guatemala, why not visit Tikal National Park, which has Mayan Ruins?

-We have put together an article on Mexican Food in the Yucatan for all you food lovers out there.
+We have put together an article on Mexican food in Yucatan for all of you food lovers out there.

 How to travel around the Yucatan Peninsula